 Other STIs, like human papillomavirus (HPV), Scabies, or Herpes can be spread through skin-to-skin contact, such as touching an infected person’s genitals.

-Risks associated with a toilet seat for transmitting an STI
+What are the risks associated with a toilet seat for getting sexually transmitted diseases?

-However, just because it may be unlikely doesn’t mean getting an STI from a toilet seat is impossible.
+However, just because it’s very unlikely doesn’t mean it’s impossible.

 One study from Zambia showed that Trichomonas could be transmitted by sharing bathwater.
 It is technically possible for a damp surface, like a towel, to transmit this STI.
 The infected source would need to be freshly deposited onto the toilet seat and then come into direct contact with your genital area.